Lekantrop-gd/WAYOUT/README.md

 #### Now you are probably asking me a question, why did I tell you about that all?
 This information will help in discovering my new game prototype:

 # WAYOUT
+WAYOUT is a hyper casual game prototype based on runner mechanic.
+Here you have to control a line to avoid different obstacles and get higher and higher!
+Also you will meet on your way "food" that will increse the lengh of your line.
+The objective of a game is to get as high as possible and became as long as possible.

 Let's start up with the project architecture.
 I decided to use MVP architecture pattern to make the development of a game much more flexible and independent!
 More about MVP you can find out on the [Unity official website](https://unity.com/how-to/build-modular-codebase-mvc-and-mvp-programming-patterns).

+Now let's move on to the ineresting features of the project.

+* #### Snake-like hero
+  In this game plauer